artefactual/deploy-pub/tests/dip-upload/README.md

 ```

 Install the Python requirements (these versions are compatible with
-symbolic links which are used in the the artefactual-atom role):
+symbolic links used in the artefactual-atom role):

 ```shell
 python3 -m pip install -r requirements.txt